openxpki/openxpki.github.com/_posts/2018-04-10-workshop-invitation.md

 16:30 - End of Workshop

-* OpenXPKI 2.0 release party begins -- feel free to join!
+* OpenXPKI 2.0 release party begins -- feel free to join -- the first drink is on us.

 Capacity is limited, so please send an informal email to office@whiterabbitsecurity.com to reserve your seat.

 The workshop is organized and sponsored by White Rabbit Security GmbH, so there is no charge for attending.
-Special thanks to AMAN Media GmbH for generously providing us with the venue.

 Looking forward to meet you!